turtleangWu/pixyll/_posts/2019-03-30-lifelong-learning-with-low-regret.md

 As learning the representations is typically much more costly than learning predictors in lifelong learning, we would like to understand if it is possible to learn them continuously through time across different tasks, instead of relearning.

 To measure the performance of a learning algorithm, different settings have their own natural choices.
 Since the samples of each task arrive one after one, an often adopted measure is the regret.
+To capture this, we measure the regret by comparing against an offline algorithm which must use a fixed representation for all the tasks but is allowed to use different predictors for different tasks.

 \[ \sum\limits_{k,s}\ell_{k,s}(g_{k,s}, h_{k,s})-\min_{g, h_1, \cdots, h_K}\sum\limits_{k,s}\ell_{k,s}(g, h_k) \]